 - And you can make them 2 or 3 days ahead of time and keep them in the fridge until party day.

 I tend to make a few paper sails to adorn the Jelly Boats (wrapping paper + cocktail sticks + a glue stick) but that's more for my enjoyment, I suspect.

 Now I'm not certain of this, but I imagine that a group of teenagers would go for these too - probably without the sails.
-Both teenage sons were desperate to 'sample' the boats as I made them and hovered round the table to scoop up any leftovers.
-And for much older 'kids', I'm now wondering about Vodka Jelly Boats - but that's another story ...
+Both teenage sons were desperate to 'sample' the boats as I made them and hovered around the table to scoop up any leftovers.
+And for MUCH older 'kids', I'm now wondering about Vodka Jelly Boats - but that's another story ...

 There are a few (easy) secrets to success with these Jelly Boats -

 - When you cut the oranges in half, cut from top to bottom (ie cutting through the part where the fruit was attached to the tree).
 Depending on the variety of orange that you use, if you cut the oranges the other way, you sometimes end up with a hole in the skin at the base of the orange when you've scooped out the flesh.
 And that means jelly leaking everywhere.

 - Make your jelly thicker than it says on the packet.
 I add half the amount of cold water that it says on the packet (e.g. if the instructions are to add 1 cup of boiling water (to dissolve the jelly) + 1 cup of cold water - just add ½ cup of cold water instead.)